PetengDedet/E-Lai-v1/README.md

-A simple E-Learning management system for discuss, sending/reciving message and online exam.
+A simple E-Learning management system for discuss forum, sending/reciving message and online exam.

 **Features**